 The Centre for Experimental Social Sciences (CESS) Nuffield – FLAME University aims to promote cutting-edge social science research in India by using rigorous experimental techniques.
 As part of this mission, CESS Nuffield – FLAME University welcomes our 2017 Pre-Doctoral Fellow Kimberlee Chang, a Ph.D. candidate from the University of Colorado – Boulder.
-We also welcome Silvia Spodaru, a D.Phil. candidate at the University of Oxford, as one of our Ph.D. visitors.
+We also welcome Silvia Spodaru, a D.Phil. candidate at the University of Oxford, as one of our Ph.D. visitors and Mr. Nicholas Haas who is a Ph.D. candidate in the politics department at New York University.

 CESS Nuffield - FLAME University is also pleased to welcome our two undergraduate summer interns Ms. Katherine Leung and Mr. Connor Staggs .
 They join us this summer at FLAME as part of Princeton University's International Internship Program.
 The internship program runs from 19 June to 25 August, 2017.